 Violence is a choice an abuser makes; he alone is responsible.
 It is unrelated to childhood.

-Domestic abuse happens to all women, regardless of where they live, their profession, or social background.
+Domestic abuse can happen to any women regardless of where they live, their profession, or social background.

 Men often claim their partner ‘makes them do it’.
 This is victim-blaming.
 The abuser alone is responsible.